 Intake Appointments can be made in person in the Western Student Services Building, 4100.
 Click here for the hours of operation.
 You can also make an intake appointment by calling 519-661-2183.

-Learning skills counselling is for all students.
+Learning Development counselling is for all students.
 Individual counselling can benefit both successful students who want to improve performance further or increase efficiency by learning new study strategies, as well as students who are experiencing academic difficulties.
 For students experiencing academic difficulties, it is strongly advised that they arrange a counselling appointment as soon as possible.
 See Disappointing Grade? for additional information.